Stellar pulsation: Regular variables

 solutions.
 These correspond to singly periodic and doubly periodic pulsations of the star.
-It is important to emphasize that no other asymptotic solution of the above equations exists for physical (i.e., negative) coupling coefficients.
+No other asymptotic solution of the above equations exists for physical (i.e., negative) coupling coefficients.

 For resonant modes the appropriate amplitude equations have additional terms that describe the resonant coupling among the modes.
 The Hertzsprung progression in the light curve morphology of classical (singly periodic) Cepheids is the result of a well-known 2:1 resonance among the fundamental pulsation mode and the second overtone mode.
 The amplitude equation can be further extended to nonradial stellar pulsations.

 In the overall analysis of pulsating stars, the amplitude equations allow the bifurcation diagram between possible pulsational states to be mapped out.
 In this picture, the boundaries of the instability strip where pulsation sets in during the star's evolution correspond to a Hopf bifurcation.

 The existence of a center manifold eliminates the possibility of chaotic (i.e. irregular) pulsations on the time scale of the period.
 Although resonant amplitude equations are sufficiently complex to also allow for chaotic solutions, this is a very different chaos because it is in the temporal variation of the amplitudes and occurs on a long time scale.

 While long term irregular behavior in the temporal variations of the pulsation amplitudes is possible when amplitude equations apply, this is not the general situation.
 Indeed, for the majority of the observations and modeling, the pulsations of these stars occur with constant Fourier amplitudes, leading to regular pulsations that can be periodic or multi-periodic (quasi-periodic in the mathematical literature).